Joseph Jerome Pitre

 Notes for Viola Ellen Durken:

-- Viola remarried to Edmund Robert Boucher
+- Viola remarried to Edmund Robert Boucher, 17 February 1950 Newbury, MA.

 Back one generation to parents of Joseph Jerome Pitre